urbit/urbit/pkg/hs/urbit-uruk/skew.md

 interpreter to store a natural number in memory instead of the raw series of S and Ks which represent a number.

-A Church numeral takes two functions as arguments, what to do in the zero case and what to do in the non-zero case so you can see that numbers have to start with (E E ...).
+A Church numeral takes two functions as arguments, what to do in the zero case, and what to do in the non-zero case so you can see that numbers have to start with (E E ...).
 For example, if (S K) is the encoding of 0 as a Church numeral, then 0 as a jet recognized natural number is: